MarcosCobena/marcoscobena.github.io/items/tools.md

-**🆕 NTFS for Mac** —I've just tried the trial option but makes super easy to work with NTFS drives
+**NTFS for Mac** —I've just tried the trial option but makes super easy to work with NTFS drives

 https://www.paragon-software.com/ufsdhome/ntfs-mac/